 The thrill of closing a deal and achieving “your number” is an exhilarating experience.
 It’s why many sales professionals keep at it.
 You never win business if you don’t ask for it, and all of the preparation and perspiration along the way pays off when a prospect agrees to your offer.

 6. The final sales process step: Post-sale follow-up

 Getting a signed sales agreement isn’t the last sales process step.
 It’s critical for a sales professional to follow up with their new customer to:

 - Ensure your company is delivering/delivered what was promised

 - See if there might be incremental needs that the initial purchase didn’t address

-- Explore (when it’s appropriate) whether the customer would agree to give a testimonial, be profiled in a case study, or could refer you to their associates in other businesses for opportunities.
+- Explore (when it’s appropriate) whether the customer would agree to give a testimonial, be profiled in a case study, or refer you to their associates in other businesses for opportunities.

 A closed contract may mean that a successful manager or an account executive may take over the lion’s share of interactions with a new customer.
-Yet, a sales specialist should always keep their customers “in their orbit” for follow-on opportunities.
+Yet, a sales specialist should always keep customers “in their orbit” for follow-on opportunities.

 Having a repeatable sales process that works for your product, team, and industry will make the difference between success and failure.
 That alignment requires a similar repeatable onboarding process and ongoing cross-team communication.
 Find ways to educate your sales team about the finer details of your company’s sales process and to update them on any changes along the way.
-Share a sales process flowchart, a cheat sheet, or a playbook; just don’t hide it under a rock.
+Share a sales process step flowchart, a cheat sheet, or a sales playbook; just don’t hide it under a rock.